Ultramatic

-Ultramatic was the trademarked name of the Packard Motor Car Company's automatic transmission introduced in 1949 and produced until 1954, at Packard's Detroit, Michigan East Grand Boulevard factory.
+Ultramatic was the trademarked name of the Packard Motor Car Company's automatic transmission introduced in 1949 and produced until 1956, at Packard's Detroit, Michigan, East Grand Boulevard factory.
 It was produced thereafter from late 1954, thru 1956 at the new Packard "Utica" Utica, Michigan facility.

-1935-1948: Development
+1935–1948: Development

 Packard's Ultramatic transmission was the creation of the company's chief engineer Forest McFarland and his engineering team.
 The magnitude of this accomplishment is illustrated by the fact that it was the only automatic transmission developed and produced solely by an independent automaker, with no outside help.
 Devices like the Ultramatic were being tested and designed by Packard from 1935 on, but none satisfied the perfectionist engineer.
 The Ultramatic's development was halted, as was all automotive work during World War II, but resumed in earnest during 1946.

 After World War II, Packard's range had contracted to variants of the mid-priced Clipper line.
 It was during this period that Packard began to suffer in competition with General Motors' Cadillac Division, thanks in part to their popular self-shifting Hydra-Matic.
-The Hydra-Matic was available starting in 1941 and became very popular during the 1946-1948 time-frame, pushing along Packard's release of its new automatic drive.
-Packard at that time (1946–1949) only offered an Electromatic Vacuum Clutch option, which required manual shifting otherwise.
+The Hydra-Matic was available starting in 1941 and became very popular during the 1946–1948 time-frame, pushing along Packard's release of its new automatic drive.
+Packard at that time (1946–1949) offered only an Electromatic Vacuum Clutch option, which required manual shifting otherwise.
 As with most vacuum powered shifting and clutching devices, Electromatic was overall generally unreliable.